aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/saveoptions/use_anti_aliasing/_index.md

 ﻿---
+title: SaveOptions.use_anti_aliasing property
+linktitle: use_anti_aliasing property
-title: use_anti_aliasing property
+articleTitle: use_anti_aliasing property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets a value determining whether or not to use anti-aliasing for rendering."
+description: "SaveOptions.use_anti_aliasing property.
+Gets or sets a value determining whether or not to use anti-aliasing for rendering."
 type: docs
 weight: 180
 url: /python-net/aspose.words.saving/saveoptions/use_anti_aliasing/